Sounds of Summer: The Very Best of the Beach Boys

-Sounds of Summer: The Very Best of The Beach Boys is a greatest hits album of the American rock band the Beach Boys, released on June 10, 2003 by Capitol Records.
+Sounds of Summer: The Very Best of the Beach Boys is a greatest hits album of the American rock band the Beach Boys, released on June 10, 2003 by Capitol Records.
 The original collection was the most comprehensive single-disc compilation of the band's music, with 30 tracks including nearly every U.S. Top 40 hit of their career, except for "The Little Girl I Once Knew" (1965) and "It's OK" (1976).

 On June 17, 2022, foreshadowing the band's 60th anniversary celebration, Capitol released an expanded three-disc edition of the compilation, including newly-remastered (and, in some cases, remixed) versions of the classic tracks.
-It received a mixed to negative response on Beach Boys fan forums.
-Some of the new mixes were deemed "flat-out unlistenable" and the overall sound quality described as "brittle" and "almost offensively bad."

 Release and reissues

-Sounds of Summer: The Very Best of The Beach Boys was released into a market already containing numerous Beach Boys compilations, including three Greatest Hits volumes: Volume 1: 20 Good Vibrations (1995), Volume 2: 20 More Good Vibrations (1999), and Volume Three: Best of the Brother Years 1970–1986 (2000).
-Nevertheless, Sounds of Summer reached number 16 on the US charts (their highest peak since 15 Big Ones in 1976), and had a lengthy 104-week stay.
+Before Sounds of Summer: The Very Best of The Beach Boys, The Beach Boys had released compilations including Endless Summer (1974) and three Greatest Hits volumes: Volume 1: 20 Good Vibrations (1995), Volume 2: 20 More Good Vibrations (1999), and Volume Three: Best of the Brother Years 1970–1986 (2000).
+On the week ending June 28, 2003, Sounds of Summer both debuted and initially peaked at position number 16 on the weekly US albums chart (their highest peak chart position since 15 Big Ones in 1976), and initially stayed on the chart for 104 weeks.
 Currently certified triple platinum, The Very Best of The Beach Boys: Sounds of Summer was re-issued with a DVD component in 2004 with the regular edition remaining available.

-In 2007, a follow-up album, The Warmth of the Sun, was released which contains other fan favorites and hits that were not included on Sounds of Summer.
+In 2007, a follow-up album, The Warmth of the Sun, was released which contains other songs that were not included on Sounds of Summer.

 In 2011, Mike Love stated, "Sounds of Summer: The Very Best of The Beach Boys is fast approaching selling three million copies – if it's triple-platinum, which is, you know, pretty good.
 And by the time this 50th celebration is over, it'll probably be more than triple-platinum."

 The album was re-released on February 7, 2012 as the Celebration Merch Set which featured the original CD along with a T-shirt celebrating the band's 50th anniversary.

+Following the passing of Beach Boys co-founder Brian Wilson on June 11, 2025, Sounds of Summer: The Very Best of The Beach Boys soared up the US albums chart, attaining a new overall peak position of number 14 on the week ending June 28, 2025 in its 356th week on the chart (exactly 22 years from the date of its chart debut).